 Visiting Aulani Resort & Spa in Hawaii was a dream come true for me!
 It combined both my love of Disney and love of the Hawaiian Islands in one perfect location.
 Here’s Disney’s Aulani Resort & Spa in Hawaii review from a first timer.
 I was hosted as a travel agent for specialized training in the Hawaiian Islands.
-This post includes referral links for my travel agency, Park and Preston Travel.

 I grew up visiting Hawaii.
 I grew up visiting Walt Disney World.
 However – I am 32 years old and have never been to Aulani, a Disney Resort and Spa.
 A combination of my two favorite things.

 You all know that I was invited to Honolulu a few weeks ago to take part in an exclusive training opportunity for our travel agency.
 I was beyond excited – Hawaii is my favorite place, ever.
 (Sorry, Disney!)